Aadamgaming/Desktop-Assistant/README.md

 17. Go to the repo folder: `cd Desktop-Assistant`
 18. unzip the zip file: `tar -xf assistant-globalplatform-github.zip`
 19. Go to the unzipped folder: `cd assistant-globalplatform-github`
-20. run the python file: `python3 assistant.py` or if it doesnt work then, `python assistant.py`

 DONE!